gorda/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 sleep.bar to httpbin.bar: 200
 {{< /text >}}

-### Request from non-Istio services to Istio services
+### Request from non-Istio services to Istio services{#request-from-non-Istio-services-to-Istio-services}

 The non-Istio service, e.g `sleep.legacy` doesn't have a sidecar, so it cannot initiate the required TLS connection to Istio services.
 As a result, requests from `sleep.legacy` to `httpbin.foo` or `httpbin.bar` will fail: